keboola/connection-docs/tutorial/branches/prepare-tables.md

 {: .image-popup}
 ![Prepared HTTP extractor](/tutorial/branches/figures/http-ex-prod-set-up.png)

-Run the extractor, and verify that a new table `in.c-keboola-ex-http-682373219.bitcoin_price` was created.
+Run the connector, and verify that a new table `in.c-keboola-ex-http-682373219.bitcoin_price` was created.

 ***Note:** The number in your bucket name represents the configuration's ID and will be different from what you see on the screenshot.*